pgrzego/pgrzeg.github.io/_posts/2016-07-04-What-happens-when-you-dont-follow-SOLID-principles.md

 title: What happens when you don't follow SOLID principles
 comments: true
 ---
 [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles are here to help us, programmers, to write a clean code.
-All of them are more like guidlines as really the code will work even if they are not stricly followed.
+All of them are more like guidelines as really the code will work even if they are not strictly followed.
 And there is this ["Done is better than perfect"](http://lifehacker.com/5870379/done-is-better-than-perfect) rule as well.
-But the truth is that the more you will follow SOLID, the less painfull refactoring will be for you.
+But the truth is that the more you will follow SOLID, the less painful refactoring will be for you.
 Let's see an example of that.
 <!--more-->

-*Sidenote:* Since only an explanataion of the current, faulty implementation has grown into a regular post, I will describe ways to fix it in the following parts.
+*Side note:* Since only an explanation of the current, faulty implementation has grown into a regular post, I will describe ways to fix it in the following parts.

 ### Example: a class to manage mailing